Ambrosys/os-matcher/docs/content/Matching/Overview/Matching.rst

 .. seealso:: See :ref:`data_structures` for information of the track and map data.

-The OS-Matcher is challenging this problem by solving stepwise rather small routing steps of the matching and combines them to a routing solution.
+The |os-matcher| is challenging this problem by solving stepwise rather small routing steps of the matching and combines them to a routing solution.
 And the algorithm is an extension of the steps described in :ref:`routing`.

 First the track is processed to become a List of sampling points.
 That means for each track point a :ref:`candidate search <candidate-search>` is performed,